-This Thursday is R U OK?
-Day, a national initiative that prompts everyone to ask their friends, family, colleagues or acquaintances a very important question – ‘are you ok?’.
+This year, R U OK?
+Day falls on Thursday, 10 September.
+The national initiative encourages Australians to ask their friends, family, colleagues or acquaintances a very important question — ‘are you ok?’.
 Each day, 8 Australians will take their own life.
 This affects not just their immediate friends and family, but causes a ripple effect of destruction that can take decades to fade out.

 Australians spend 37 to 42 hours per week at work on average.
-It might not sound like a lot, but ask yourself, how are you spending the other 126 hours of the week?
-49 are spent asleep, leaving 77 for everything else – kids, shopping, downtime, appointments, whittling the time for meaningful conversations down further and further.
+It might not sound like a lot, but ask yourself — how are you spending the other 126 hours of the week?
+49 are spent asleep, leaving 77 for everything else: kids, shopping, downtime, appointments.
+Life gets in away, whittling the time for meaningful conversations down further and further.
 And that’s if you’re statistically average.

 So as an employer, what steps can you take to ensure your employees are mentally well?